lizzochek/SelfAssessment/Skills/NodeJS.md

 - Environment
   - Command line arguments : 🖐️ used
   - Node.js CLI : 🖐️ used
-  - Process-based permissions : 👂 heard
+  - Process-based permissions : 🖐️ used
   - Graceful shutdown : 🖐️ used
   - Clustering : 🖐️ used
   - Watch filesystem changes with --watch : 🖐️ used